Hugoargui/eulerProject/README.md

 eulerProject
 ============

-My own solution for project Euler projects
+My own solution for project Euler puzzles/projects

 ============
 I will upload solutions to new problems from time to time